 She began her career at the PR company Keeble Cavaco and Duka in New York City and throughout her career, she has played a pivotal role in the image of prestigious international brands including Arnold Schwarzenegger, Burberry, Frederic Fekkai, Ian Schrager Hotels, The Parker Palm Springs Hotel, Saks Fifth Avenue, Jo Malone, NetJets and Victoria's Secret.

-From New York City, she has lived in Los Angeles for the past 10 years with her husband and their two young boys.
+Originally from New York City, Jill has lived in Los Angeles for the past 10 years with her husband and their two young boys.

 "I am a part of the Joyful Heart Foundation because Mariska's unique vision and inspiration have promised a healthy future to so many survivors without voices, and her grace and courage have brought light - and yes, joy - to the darkest corners of the human spirit."

 Linda Fairstein, former prosecutor and best-selling crime novelist, is America's foremost legal expert on crimes of violence against women and children.
 In addition to her writing, advocacy, and media consulting on legal issues, Ms. Fairstein is a Fellow of the American College of Trial Lawyers and a member of the International Society of Barristers.
 Ms. Fairstein lives in Manhattan and on Martha's Vineyard.